SahillMulani/sahillmulani.github.io/_pages/cv.md

 Publications
 ======
-  <ul>Analysis of Fertilizer Distribution in Agriculture using Wireless Sensor Networks: Review
-Grenze International Journal of Engineering and Technology, July Issue, 2020 </ul>
+- Analysis of Fertilizer Distribution in Agriculture using Wireless Sensor Networks: Review Grenze International Journal of Engineering and Technology, July Issue, 2020

 Awards and Extracurricular Activities
 ==========